jeka-dev/jeka/README.md

 With Jerkar you can write free form build definition (ala ANT) or templated ones (ala maven).
 In the following section, we will illustrate different different approach to use Jerkar.
-As Jerkar uses a very small set of concept, at the end of this section, you should have well understood most of the Jerkar principal.
+As Jerkar uses a very small set of concept, at the end of this section, you should have well understood most of the Jerkar principles.

 #### Ant style build
 ____